amphp/ext-fiber/README.md

 `Fiber->getReturn()` returns the value returned from a terminated fiber (`NULL` is returned if the fiber did not return a value).
 This function will throw an instance of `FiberError` if the fiber has not completed execution or threw an exception.

-`Fiber::this()` returns the currently executing `Fiber` instance or `NULL` if called from `{main}`.
+`Fiber::getCurrent()` returns the currently executing `Fiber` instance or `NULL` if called from `{main}`.
 This allows a fiber to store a reference to itself elsewhere, such as within an event loop callback or an array of awaiting fibers.

 ---